-- 1. Describe the context of the classroom or setting in which you work (e.g. general ed classroom, resource room, community-based setting). - 2.
-Describe the makeup of your team (with whom you work regularly to directly support students).
-Include who is on your team (i.e., teachers, paraeducators, related service providers/SISP), each team member's roles/responsibilities, and how long you have worked together. - 3.
-What did you know about the characteristics of effective paraeducator-teacher teams before any information or resources were made available to you? - 4.
-What current process or strategies do you use to determine if your team is effective? - 5.
-Explain why you chose to complete this micro-credential?
+- Describe the context of the classroom or setting in which you work (e.g., general ed classroom, resource room, community-based setting).
+Include grade level, subject area, any relevant cultural/demographic information, and special considerations regarding student characteristics. - Describe the makeup of your team (whom you work with regularly to directly support students).
+Include who is on your team (i.e., teachers, paraeducators, related service providers/SISP), each team member's roles/responsibilities, and how long you have worked together. - What did you know about the five "knows" of collaborative teaming before any information or resources were made available to you? - How do you currently acquire knowledge around the five "knows"?
+Explain why you chose to complete this micro-credential.